8bit-wraith/cloud-init-pxe/cloud-init-pxe-docs/docs/kb/hardware/synology.md

 ### Start the Container

-Go to the "Container" tab in Container Manager, select the `netbootxyz` container, and click "Start".
+Go to the "Container" tab in Container Manager, select the `cloudinitpxecom` container, and click "Start".

 ### Access netboot.xyz